-The current sense monitor provides a current proportional to the current of the selected output (OUT1:OUT4).
-CSNS output delivers 1.0 mA full scale range current source reporting channel 1:4 current feedback (I{FSR}).
+The current sense monitor provides a current proportional to the current of the selected output (OUT1:OUT5).
+CSNS output delivers 1.0 mA full scale range current source reporting channel 1:5 current feedback (I{FSR}).

-Figure 26.
+Figure 25.
 Output current sensing

-The feedback is suppressed during OCHI window ($t \leq t{OCHI1} + t{OCHI2} + t{OCHI3}$) and only enabled during low overcurrent shutdown threshold (OCLO).
-During PWM operation, the current feedback circuit (CSNS) delivers current only during the on time of the output switch.
+The feedback is suppressed during OCH1 window ($t \leq t{OCH11} + t{OCH12} + t{OCH13}$) and only enabled during low overcurrent shutdown threshold (OCLO).
+During PWM operation the current feedback circuit (CSNS) delivers current only during the on time of the output switch.
 Current sense settling time, $t{CSNS(SET)}$, varies with current amplitude.
-Current sense valid time, $t{CSNS(VAL)}$, depends on the PWM frequency (see [6.1.6.5.
-Electrical characterization, page 50](#)).
+Current sense valid time, $t{CSNS(VAL)}$, depends on the PWM frequency.

 An advanced current sense mode (ACM) is implemented in order to diagnose LED loads in normal mode and to improve current sense accuracy for low current loads.
-In the ACM mode, the offset sign of current sense amplifier is toggled on every CSNS SYNCB rising edge.
+In the ACM mode, the offset sign of current sense amplifier is toggled on every CSNS SYNC\ rising edge.
 The error amplifier offset contribution to the CSNS error can be fully eliminated from the measurement result by averaging each two sequential current sense measurements.
 The ACM mode is enabled with the ACM ENx bits inside the ACM control register #10-1.